1997 Indianapolis 500: Final practice - Thursday May 22

-Pit Stop Contest
+Pit Stop Challenge

-The Coors Indy Pit Stop Challenge featured eight teams competing for a $40,000 top prize.
-The Indianapolis 500 pole sitter (Arie Luyendyk) was automatically qualified, and four entries were selected through an "Indy Racing League program" at Walt Disney World (Marco Greco in Scandia's #22; Jim Guthrie in Blueprint's #27) and Phoenix (Davey Hamilton in Foyt's #14; Stéphan Grégoire in Chastain's #77).
+The 21st annual Coors Pit Stop Challenge was held Thursday, May 22.
+Eight teams competed for a $40,000 top prize.
+The race pole sitter (Arie Luyendyk) was automatically qualified, and four additional entries were selected through an Indy Racing League "program" at Walt Disney World (Marco Greco, Jim Guthrie) and Phoenix (Davey Hamilton, Stéphan Grégoire).

-The last three places were determined in a preliminary round on May 12, with 7 entries against the clock in a single-run format.
-Kenny Bräck (with a time of 12.597 seconds), Robby Gordon (13.721 seconds) and Eddie Cheever (14.409 seconds) gained access to the competition, defeating Steve Kinser (14.721 seconds), Jeff Ward (15.447 seconds), Jack Miller (17.245 seconds) and Roberto Guerrero, who failed to register a time.
-However, both Hamilton and Grégoire's entries were withdrawn by Foyt and Chastain from the competition, allowing Kinser and Ward to take part in the event.
+The last three berths were determined during a preliminary round on May 12.
+Seven entries participated, racing against the clock in a single-run format.
+Kenny Bräck (12.597 seconds), Robby Gordon (13.721 seconds) and Eddie Cheever (14.409 seconds) advanced to the competition.
+Failed to qualify were: Steve Kinser (14.721 seconds), Jeff Ward (15.447 seconds), Jack Miller (17.245 seconds) and Roberto Guerrero, who failed to register a time.
+However, both Hamilton and Grégoire's entries were withdrawn by Foyt and Chastain from the competition.
+Kinser and Ward were subsequently elevated into the elimination bracket.

 Galles Racing and driver Kenny Bräck defeated Team Cheever with driver/owner Eddie Cheever in the finals.
+It was the second win in a row for Galles, and the fifth victory overall in the event.

 System check runs

-On Saturday May 24, the day before the race, arrangements were made for a special practice session.
+On Saturday, May 24, the day before the race, arrangements were made for a special practice session.
 Due to the new engine package, some teams had requested additional track time for system check runs.
 A very brief green light period, with a 190 mph speed limit, was conducted for five cars.